Casecommons/developer_guides/RUBY.md

       n / d
     end
     ```
+(Note that DataBroker and some of the REST APIs do use exceptions for control flow, to return errors to the callers.
+Do not emulate this pattern without VERY good reason!)

 * Avoid rescuing the `Exception` class.
 This will trap signals and calls to
   `exit`, requiring you to `kill -9` the process.